U.S. court revives InterDigital lawsuit against Nokia

 In July 2011, InterDigital said it was looking into a possible sale of the company but it said in January that it had failed to find takers.

-In June this year, InterDigital said it had agreed to sell about 1,700 wireless technology patents for $375 million to Intel Corp (INTC.O).
+In June this year, InterDigital said it had agreed to sell about 1,700 wireless technology patents for $375 million to Intel Corp.

 InterDigital, which primarily licenses technology, had second quarter revenues of $71.9 million, and $301.7 million for fiscal 2011.